 But all this Christmas mania is forgetting another important holiday, Hanukkah.
 This sacred Jewish holiday known as the "Festival of Lights" and is celebrated for eight nights by the lighting of the menorah and gift giving, visiting friends and traditional food and music.

-Hanukkah in Germany is especially poignant.
-In 2017, it will take place from December 12th til December 20th.
+Hanukkah in Germany is especially poignant because of the country's disastrous history of deportation, imprisonment, and execution.
+In 2019, Hanukkah will take place from December 22nd to December 30th.
 Frohes Chanukka!

 How to Celebrate Hanukkah in Germany

 Germany's Jewish community is still just a fraction of the size it was prior to World War II, but its rebirth shows a vibrancy and assertiveness.
 The nearly 200,000 Jewish people living in Germany actually make up the third largest Jewish population in Western Europe.